 Categories of Exceptionality Lakehead District School Board Programs

 Communication Deaf and Hard of Hearing

-Hearing Resource Unit - Elementary Itinerant Program for Elementary and Secondary, The Hearing Resource Room (Secondary)
+Itinerant Hearing Resource Teachers (3)

 Language Impairment and Speech Impairment

 Language and Speech Services

-Hearing Resource Unit
+Hearing Resource Supports

-The purpose of our hearing impaired program is to meet the communication and educational needs of students with significant hearing losses at the preschool, elementary and secondary levels.
+The purpose of our hearing-impaired program is to meet the communication and educational needs of students with significant hearing losses at the preschool, elementary and secondary levels.
 Hearing loss in children is a unique sensory impairment with a wide range of implications.
-These children require the services of Specialist Teachers of the Deaf and Hard of Hearing.
+These children require the services of Specialist Teachers.

 Students with permanent sensorineural hearing losses use personal hearing aids or cochlear implant speech processors in order to detect speech.
 Remediation by way of specialized auditory skill development helps them to learn to use their aided hearing in order to develop the understanding of and expression of verbal communication.
 Some students additionally use visual means of communication in combination with the auditory skills.
 Communication skill areas must be developed in order to allow for the acquisition of independent reading comprehension and connected written expression.
-Numerous factors, including the age of onset of hearing loss, special intervention, and the degree of loss, help determine the appropriate program; a range of programs are offered:
+Numerous factors, including the age of onset of hearing loss, special intervention, and the degree of loss, help determine the appropriate program; a range of programs are offered Itinerant Programs (Elementary and Secondary).